 It is usually recommended to view on-boarding as part of the recruitment process.
 In competitive markets such as India, joining rates are low even after offer acceptance.
 The following are illustrative best practices that can help to make the company’s culture bond during this period

-- Reiterate the company’s vision, mission, and values (organizational alignment and making sure all the employees aligns with the company’s goal etc to make progress)
+- Reiterate the company’s vision, mission, and values (organizational alignment and making sure all the employees aligns with the company’s goal, etc to make progress)

 - Help the new employee understand the role better and see how good the role is (i.e. the performance focus and job clarity) and how it is important to the company

-- Enable the new employee interact with the team; this enables him/her to bond easily in the environment.
+- Enable the new employee to interact with the team; this enables him/her to bond easily in the environment.
 It can be done by introducing the new employee to the current employees and by making social connects

 The Joining stage